 3. Set your priorities.

-In my example in the first business planning session, the three aspects of my business that I thought were most important in terms of achieving my vision statement for next year were all closely related.
+In my example in the first session, the three aspects of my business that I thought were most important in terms of achieving my vision statement for next year were all closely related.
 Yours might not be.
 Look at the three aspects you’ve selected and rate them from most important to least important.

 4. Brainstorm actions.